Searching ...

 Social clubs are par for the course here.
 Take your pick: the Bath and Tennis Club, the Everglades Club, the Sailfish Club, the Palm Beach Country Club, and the Beach Club.
 Naturally, these clubs offer recreation options like tennis, golf, and sailing.

-Living in Palm Beach can be pricey, but it’s worth the splurge for those that desire a country club lifestyle.
+Living in Palm Beach and West Palm Beach can be pricey, but it’s worth the splurge for those who desire a country club lifestyle.
 Expect to see well-manicured lawns and custom homes.
 The December median list price was $2.5 million, with 265 homes for sale; the top listing was $218 million.

 Hutchinson Island